 What are triglycerides?

-They are a combination of 3 fatty acids or fats (i.e. saturated fat, unsaturated fat or both) combined with glycerol, a form of glucose.
+Triglycerides are a combination of three fatty acids or fats (i.e. saturated fat, unsaturated fat or both) combined with glycerol, a form of glucose.

 When we eat foods containing triglycerides, such as meat, dairy produce, cooking oils and fats, they are absorbed by our intestines and then packaged into particles called lipoproteins, (known as chylomicrons) which carry the triglycerides to our tissues to be used for energy straight away or for storage to be used when they are needed.

 The body also makes its own supply of triglycerides in the liver.
 This form is carried in a different type of lipoprotein known as VLDL.

 Triglyceride levels should be measured at the same time as cholesterol as they can also contribute to our risk of developing heart and circulatory disease.
 The triglyceride test measures the triglycerides carried in the two main carrying particles (chylomicrons and VLDL).
 National guidelines in the UK no longer recommend the need for a fasting blood test and HEART UK experts state that we should aim for a non fasting triglyceride level below 2.3mmol/L.